Skip to main content

 d

 The first one is MAP, Minimum Advertised Price.
 This is the lowest price you're allowed to advertise.
 You can sell lower in-store, but you can’t advertise it.
-PMAP is a temporary lower MAP used during sales events like Black Friday — though in your system, you’ll just see it under MAP.
+PMAP is a temporary lower MAP used during sales events like Black Friday.

 d